Elizabeth9-77/Scales-Tails-V2/README.md

     <img src="">
 </details>

 This page offers the user business information including opening hours and address.
-An embedded interactive Google Map allows the user to see FreeFido's location without leaving the site.
+An embedded interactive Google Map allows the user to see Scales & Tails's location without leaving the site.
 If they require driving directions to the park, they can click on the map's 'View larger map' link to go to Google Maps in a new browser tab.

 For future development, this page will hold the 'Feedback' feature for registered users to leave a review of the park.